Hernia Mesh Pain

 Nerve Entrapment

 Nerve entrapment can cause pain in the groin.
 This happens when nerves in the area get compressed or damaged due to surgery.
-This condition can also cause adhesions or scar tissue, further contributing to pain and discomfort.
+This condition can be exacerbated by adhesions or scar tissue, further contributing to pain and discomfort.

 See if You Qualify for a Lawsuit Our Partners